fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

     <div style={{ textAlign: "center" }}>
         <img
         src={require('./assets/fluence_on_chainlist_view.png').default}
-        alt="Fluence network on Chainlist"
+        alt="Fluence Network on Chainlist"
         style={{ display: "block", margin: "auto", maxWidth: "70%" }}
         />
-        <p>Fluence network listing on Chainlist</p>
+        <p>Fluence Network listing on Chainlist</p>

     </div>

-3. In the opened window of your wallet, approve adding Fluence network to your wallet.
+3. In the opened window of your wallet, approve adding Fluence Network to your wallet.
 Confirm the action by pressing the **"Approve"** button.

 <div style={{ textAlign: "center" }}>
 <img
     src={require('./assets/mm_add_fluence_from_chainlist.png').default}
-    alt="Adding Fluence network to MetaMask"
+    alt="Adding Fluence Network to MetaMask"
     style={{ display: "block", margin: "auto", maxWidth: "70%" }}
 />
-<p>Approving the addition of Fluence network in MetaMask</p>
+<p>Approving the addition of Fluence Network in MetaMask</p>
 </div>

 4. The wallet will then prompt you to switch the current network to Fluence in this window.
 Confirm the switch by pressing the "Switch network" button.